sky-uk/osprey/README.md

 ### Supported OIDC providers
 ##### Dex
-This implementation relies in one specific configuration detail of the OIDC provider `SkipApprovalScreen : true` which eliminates the intermediate step requiring a client to explicitly approve the requested grants before the token is provided.
+This implementation relies on one specific configuration detail of the OIDC provider `SkipApprovalScreen : true` which eliminates the intermediate step requiring a client to explicitly approve the requested grants before the token is provided.
 If the target provider does not support this feature,